-Fire destroys main post office in Philippine capital, a nearly 100-year-old neo-classical landmark
+Fire destroys main post office in Philippine capital, a nearly 100-year-old neoclassical landmark

-MANILA, Philippines (AP) — A massive fire tore through Manila’s historic post office building overnight, slightly injuring one person and and razing the nearly 100-year-old landmark in the Philippine capital, police and postal officials said Monday.
+MANILA, Philippines (AP) — A massive fire tore through Manila’s historic post office building overnight, slightly injuring seven people and razing the nearly 100-year-old landmark in the Philippine capital, police and postal officials said Monday.

-The fire started before midnight in the basement of the neo-classical, five-story building and was brought under control Monday morning more than seven hours after it began, firefighters said.
+The fire started before midnight in the basement of the neoclassical, five-story building and was brought under control Monday morning more than seven hours after it began, firefighters said.

-An investigation was underway to determine the cause of the fire and what was damaged, officials said.
+An investigation was underway to determine the cause of the fire and what was damaged, officials said, adding seven people, mostly firefighters, sustained minor injuries or were overwhelmed by thick smoke.

 The Manila Central Post Office was one of the capital’s busiest office buildings but was closed when the fire started.
 The building was the country’s main mail-sorting and distribution hub and was the central office for the Philippine Postal Corporation.